solesen1992/Event_booking/README.md

 # Event booking desktop application
 Event booking desktop application for 1000fryd.
+This documentation describes the purpose and functionality of a desktop application designed for creating and managing events.
+The application allows users to create various types of events, manage shift schedules, and (in the future) sign up volunteers for specific shifts.

 The project uses observer pattern, threads and a database.
 Languages used: Java and MS SQL.
 It also uses a three-layer architecture (UI, controller and model layer) and DAO-pattern.

 It was a group project made in the spring of 2024.